mmtk/mmtk-core/docs/userguide/src/migration/prefix.md

 ### `ObjectReference` is no longer nullable

 **TL;DR** `ObjectReference` can no longer represent a NULL reference.
 Some methods of `ObjectReferences` and write barrier functions are changed.
-The VM bindings need to re-implement methods of the `Edge`, `ObjectModel` and `ReferenceGlue` traits.
+VM bindings need to re-implement methods of the `Edge`, `ObjectModel` and `ReferenceGlue` traits.

 API changes: